Smoke control system maintenance: your legal obligations

 By law, the building manager is responsible for maintaining and ensuring the proper functioning of life safety equipment, such as smoke control systems.
 They must also ensure that these systems are kept in good working condition.

+This is a requirement of the Regulatory Reform (Fire Safety) Order 2005 (“RRO)”.
 Furthermore, the DCLG Guides to the regulations suggest that "The smoke control system should be maintained by a competent person who is familiar with the fire engineering performance specifications of that specific system."
-Colt can advise you on the scope of these regulations.

 The recent amendments to the fire safety regulations since the Grenfell fire have affected the responsibilities of the ‘Responsible Person’ in the Regulatory Reform (Fire Safety) Order 2005 (RRO).